virtualsquare/virtualsquare.github.io/tutorials/vde_vm.md

 The Alpine image used for qemu/kvm can be used to test VirtualBox.

 Warning: there are compatibility issues.
-Debian packages are consistent: if you install both VDE and VirtualBOX from Debian they are compatible (any version, stable, testing, unstable), but only VDE2 syntax is supported (so in the example above `network=/tmp/mysw` must be used instead of `network=vde:///tmp/mysw`.
+Debian packages are consistent: if you install both VDE and VirtualBOX from Debian they are compatible.
+Debian Bullseye and later supports the new vde (vdeplug4) so the VNL syntax is supported.
-VirtualBox does __not__ support VDEplug4 if installed in /usr/local (e.g. if installed from GITHUB).(\*) An inelegant workaround that can be used to test VDEplug4 is to copy all the plugins in /usr/lib.
+In Debian Buster(10) or earlier only VDE2 syntax is supported (so in the example above `network=/tmp/mysw` must be used instead of `network=vde:///tmp/mysw`.
-`mkdir /usr/lib/vdeplug; cp /usr/local/lib/vdeplug/* /usr/lib/vdeplug`
+Moreover VirtualBox does __not__ support VDEplug4 if installed in /usr/local (e.g. if installed from GITHUB).(\*)

 Note: (\*) This is a limitation of VirtualBox:
 _"